rrelledge/redislabs-docs/content/rc/administration/account-team-settings.md

 To configure MFA for your user account:

-1. Log into your account.
+1. Log in to your account.
 2. In the menu, click on your name.
 3. In your user profile, click **Multi-Factor Authentication**.
 4. Click **Activate Now**
 5. Enter your mobile phone number and enter the confirmation code sent to you by text message.

 Your account is now configured for MFA.
-When you log in to the Redis Cloud admin console, you are sent an authentication code by text message.
+When you log in to the Redis Enterprise Cloud admin console, you are sent an authentication code by text message.

 To change the mobile phone number, select **Configure** for the text message code and enter the new mobile phone number.